fgnass/node-dev/README.md

 All command-line arguments that are not `node-dev` options are passed on to the `node` process.

+Please note: you may need to separate your script from other command line options with `--`, for example:

+`node-dev --some-node-args -- my-script.js`

 # Installation

 `node-dev` can be installed via `npm`.
 Installing it with the `-g` option will allow you to use it anywhere you would use `node`.